 The rambler or split-level you’re eyeing looks perfect in every way, but prior damage and other issues may be lurking in the house’s backstory.
-These are details you’ll want to know about before signing the closing papers.
-And you can, thanks to a free tool that lists insurance losses on a property going back seven years.
+You can learn more about a property’s history, thanks to a free tool, known as CLUE, which lists insurance losses on a property going back 5-7 years.

 The majority of home insurance companies contribute claims history information to a database called the Comprehensive Loss Underwriting Exchange, or CLUE.
 Underwriters use the information in a CLUE report to rate insurance policies.

 “They look at the claims history to see if the person applying for insurance hasn’t disclosed a certain condition or indicator of how the property is being maintained, or if there are several instances of the same type of loss,” says Robert Passmore, senior director of personal lines policy for the Property Casualty Insurers Association of America in Chicago.

 “They match that information to their insurance underwriting rules, which vary from company to company,” he adds.

 A new homebuyer should ask the current homeowner to get a CLUE report before buying the house.

 When a homeowner files an insurance claim for incidents such as water damage, criminal activity on the property and fire loss, most insurance company reports go onto the CLUE database run by LexisNexis.

 Major claims, or chronic or repeated claims, could be a red flag for the prospective buyer leading to increased insurance costs, signs of unexpected construction or rebuilding expense.
 There can also be positive news, such as if insurance expensed new roofing or windows following a natural disaster, the prospective buyer would know those parts of the house are in good condition for years to come.

 A home’s CLUE loss history report provides insurance company names and policy numbers and any claim numbers.
 The report lists the dates of any claims, the loss types and amounts paid for losses, and it will tell if a claim was denied.